Old Point Comfort: 20th century

 Rail lines, including the New York, Philadelphia and Norfolk Railroad, provided rail car through ferry service from Old Point Comfort to Cape Charles on the Eastern Shore of Virginia, across the Chesapeake Bay.
 At Cape Charles, land route connections to points north could be made with the New York, Philadelphia and Norfolk Railroad (and its successor parent company, the Pennsylvania Railroad) on the eastern peninsula to Wilmington, Delaware and Philadelphia.
 The Zero Mile Post for the Chesapeake and Ohio Railway is also here, and represents the end of the line from which all main line distances were measured between Fort Monroe and Cincinnati.
 The station at Fort Monroe closed in 1939.
 And the Zero Mile Post was shifted north to Phoebus.

 For most of the 19th and 20th centuries, Old Point Comfort was a summer and winter resort in the town of Phoebus in Elizabeth City County.
 Old Point Comfort is the location of historic Fort Monroe, The Chamberlin, and the Old Point Comfort Light.

 The pier that was used by government vessels as well as being a routine stopping point for commercial shipping lines was government owned.
 In 1952 the residents of both the town and county voted to be consolidated with the independent city of Hampton.

 On November 12, 1959, the Army issued notice it was closing the pier and that it would be removed.
-On January 2, 1960 the Army announced the pier would be open only "at your own risk" to visitors from shore, including guest of the Chamberlin Hotel that overlooked the pier, but closed to boat traffic and travelers.
+On January 2, 1960, the Army announced the pier would be open only "at your own risk" to visitors from shore, including guests of the Chamberlin Hotel that overlooked the pier, but closed to boat traffic and travelers.
 Steamship travel had declined after World War II and the last line using the Old Point Comfort stop was the Baltimore Steam Packet Company operating as the Old Bay Line.
 The line's City of Richmond made the last stop at the pier December 30, 1959.
 Despite a court injunction based on the terms under which Virginia ceded the land to the Federal Government in 1821 the pier was destroyed after federal courts overruled the injunction.
 The pier was demolished by the end of May 1961.

 Old Point Comfort was the site in 1909 where Southern Baptists and Northern Baptists inaugurated negotiations toward a comity agreement.

-It was near Old Point Comfort that the USS Missouri (BB-63), then the only U.S. battleship in commission, was proceeding seaward on a training mission from Hampton Roads early on January 17, 1950 when she ran aground 1.6 miles (3.0 km) from Thimble Shoal Light,(near Old Point Comfort.
+It was near Old Point Comfort that the USS Missouri (BB-63), then the only U.S. battleship in commission, was proceeding seaward on a training mission from Hampton Roads early on January 17, 1950, when she ran aground 1.6 miles (3.0 km) from Thimble Shoal Light,(near Old Point Comfort.
 She hit shoal water a distance of three ship-lengths from the main channel.
 Lifted some seven feet above waterline, she stuck hard and fast.
 With the aid of tugboats, pontoons, and an incoming tide, she was refloated on 1 February 1950 and repaired.